bikz05/object-tracker/README.md

 ## Starting the code

-Tracking can either be done either using a live video from a webcam or using a video file.
+Tracking can either be done using a live video from a webcam or using a video file.

-### Video File
+### Tracking using Video File

 To run the code using a video file use the following command line argument --